Tips For New Puppy Owners:

 - Keep it real: It’s important to keep realistic expectations and standards for your puppy’s behavior!
 Although it would be too much to expect a 12-week old puppy to have a 5-minute “sit-stay,” actions such as biting and jumping shouldn’t be excused.
 Don’t mistake nipping for teething, and don’t write off jumping as pure puppy excitement.
 When you hold the dog accountable for behaviors early on, you will save yourself a lot of trouble once the dog is older.
 Too often, individuals excuse actions such as these as acceptable because “it’s a puppy; that’s what they do!”
 The above reference is rarely the case.
 Instead, it is your job to show your puppy what acceptable behaviors are.
 Not letting other people pet them if the puppy is mouthing and jumping all over them can go a long way!
 When you do allow the puppy to pet while exhibiting these behaviors, all you are teaching it is that those behaviors get them attention.

-- Know the true meaning of “socialization”: Many people will take their puppy to pet friendly places thinking they are doing the right thing by socializing the puppy.
-However, these people are misinformed as to what proper socialization looks like.
-Though it is important for your puppy to be exposed to different places and meet different people, the environment and strangers should not be the most exciting thing to the dog.
-Ideally, proper socialization is reflected by the puppy being indifferent and neutral to others around them and instead engaging and paying more attention to it’s handler.
+- Know the true meaning of “socialization”: People take their puppy to pet-friendly places thinking they are doing the right thing by socializing the puppy.
+Beware, this might not be proper socialization.
+Your puppy needs to be exposed to different places and meet different people.
+Still, the environment and strangers should not be the most exciting thing for the dog.
+Ideally, proper socialization a puppy being indifferent and neutral to others around them and instead of engaging and paying more attention to its handler.
 After all, you don’t want your puppy to love anyone more than you!

 I have also created a YouTube playlist with some puppy tips that can help you along your journey.